-REAL LIFE Community Center at 406 E Main Street, Richmond
+REAL LIFE Community Center

 The REAL Life Community Center (RLCC) opened in December 2017 as a catalyst for overcoming adversities, (primarily due to substance use disorders, homelessness, or incarceration), sustaining sobriety, and providing a pathway to a thriving future through cultivating stronger families, gaining meaningful employment, and improving personal interaction skills, while building a foundation of faith.
-Due to an additional need we quickly began to see with women who are pregnant and battling addiction, or pregnant and recently released from incarceration, we also have an Expectant Mother Program that utilizes a specialized Case Manager who works directly with women in these situations.
+We since have moved locations and are located in the East End area of the City.

 All services are provided to clients free of charge.
 Please call for an appointment.

 Our primary objective of the RLCC is to serve individuals with a desire to overcome their adversities.
-Our goal is for clients to achieve a thriving life.
+Our goal is for Lifers to achieve a thriving life.
 The unique attribute of the RLCC is providing clients with a path to thriving, not just recovery.
 It is the idea is recovering to something greater than what was lost.

-Expectant Mother Program:
+Expectant Mother and Motherhood Program: